dreamdevil00/angular2-loopbackjs-project-seed/README.md

 ## About

 This is a project seed for an API with an Admin interface that can be easily extended and built upon,  borrowed from [Colmena](https://github.com/colmena/colmena) but only reserves code structure and basic configuration to make it clean.

 ## Introduction
 It is built using a collection of great Open Source projects, including but not limited to:
-- [LoopBack](http://loopback.io) API server based on Express.
+- [LoopBack](http://loopback.io) - API server based on Express.
-- [Angular](http://www.angular.cn) MVC framework to build web apps.
+- [Angular](http://www.angular.cn) - MVC framework to build web apps.
 - [LoopBack SDK Builder](https://www.npmjs.com/package/@mean-expert/loopback-sdk-builder) - Awesome integration of Loopback and Angular.
-- [CoreUI](http://coreui.io/) -Amazing Bootstrap Admin Template.
+- [CoreUI](http://coreui.io/) - Amazing Bootstrap Admin Template.

 ## Structure
 The project is a mono-repo managed by [lerna](https://lernajs.io/).
 It is structured like this:
 - ```apps/```
   - ```admin``` The Admin interface built with Angular.
   - ```api``` The REST API built with LoopBack.